History

 Lesya Ukrainka Theatre

-Our diversity isn't limited to age either.
+Our diversity isn't limited to age, either.
 And it's not just that the source material comes from the British, French, Italian, Greek, Spanish, American, Canadian, Dutch, Irish, Israeli, Japanese, Romanian, Slovak authors.
 Wherever we are on tour, the audience is always packed full of people.
 London, Tel-Aviv, Munich, New Jersey, Krakov, Trabzon, the list goes on.
 One would think that due to the language barrier the drama would have a harder time touching the audience's hearts.
-Turns out it's the combination of the world-renowned psychological theater school and idiosyncratic Ukrainian theatre that helps our work to transcend all borders.
+Turns out it's the combination of the world-renowned psychological theatre school and idiosyncratic Ukrainian theatre that helps our work to transcend all borders.

 Lesya Ukrainka Theatre

-On Februrary 24, 2022, the life of our theatre, as well as of all Ukraine, was shattered.
+On 24 Februrary 2022, the life of our theatre, as well as of all Ukraine, was shattered.

 go_up